-CONTRA: No, AI created work should not be considered as work of art.
+CONTRA: No, AI-created work should not be considered as a work of art.

 - HUMANITY: According to Merriam Webster, art is defined as “one of the humanities”, a “human skill acquired by experience, study of observation”.
 As such, it needs to involve humans.